Why Euro 2016 has lacked goal action – but will almost definitely get better

 Euro 2016 hasn’t been without its bursts of excitement, but ultimately a tepid night of aimless shuttling into brick walls felt emblematic of the tournament so far.
 Even before the final four matches of Group A and B (which conjured just four goals between them), the first 24 games of Euro 2016 have been the lowest scoring in the history of the tournament.

 In every previous edition since the format expanded from eight teams to 16 for Euro 96, the 24th match has signalled the end of the group stages.
-And so, while the final round of group games in France is still to conclude, it seems like a good time to analyse the statistics.
+And so, while the final round of group games in France is still to conclude, it seems like a good time to analyze the statistics.

 The first 24 games of Euro 2016 produced 47 goals – that’s 13 fewer than four years ago, eight fewer than the second-lowest scoring tournament (Euro 96), and 18 fewer than the highest scoring (Euro 2000).
 The four games since have been Switzerland 0-0 France, Romania 0-1 Albania, Slovakia 0-0 England and Russia 0-3 Wales.